Drakkar-Software/OctoBot/README.md

 [![Bittrex](../assets/bittrex-logo.png)](https://bittrex.com)

 Octobot supports many [exchanges](https://docs.octobot.online/pages/Exchanges.html#octobot-officially-supported-exchanges) thanks to the [ccxt library](https://github.com/ccxt/ccxt).
-To activate trading on an exchange, just configure OctoBot with your api keys as described [on the docs](https://docs.octobot.online/pages/Exchanges.html).
+To activate trading on an exchange, just configure OctoBot with your api keys as described [on the exchange documentation](https://www.octobot.online/guides/#exchanges).

 ## Disclaimer
 Do not risk money which you are afraid to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS